Problem: Buying local and ethical groceries without packaging is difficult and time consuming.

 Nada is Vancouver’s first packaging free grocery store, and their mission is to change the way people shop for groceries.

 Nada has lots of support from the community which was evident when they reached their crowd funding goal of $25,000 in 24 hours and then went on to double their target goal and fundraise $55,000.
-They will be opening a permanent physical location but currently do not have an online shopping experience.
+They recently opened a permanent physical location but currently do not have an online shopping experience.

 Given the success of online grocery shopping, how will Nada provide an online shopping experience for their customers?
 What opportunities do they have to differentiate themselves from local competitors?